Skip to content

 Google Voice isn’t a bad option for personal users or solopreneurs.
 But if you’re looking to streamline business communications, it simply won’t be enough.

-That’s just one of many reasons why former Google Voice users migrate to OpenPhone — the #1 business phone solution as rated by G2.
+That’s just one of many reasons why former Google Voice users migrate to OpenPhone — the #1 business phone system as rated by G2.

 Here are five ways OpenPhone measures up against Google Voice: